Good news for moral intuition mongers

-Demaree-Cotton argues that the magnitude of framing effects observed is not sufficiently great that we should regard moral intuition as unreliable.
+Demaree-Cotton argues the magnitude of framing effects observed is not sufficiently great that we should regard moral intuition as unreliable.
 Putting the point without a double negative: the evidence is consistent with moral intuition being reasonably reliable.

-Her methodology is as follows: between two treatments that differ only by frame, she compares the difference in percentage of subjects giving a particular judgment.
+Her methodology is as follows: between two treatments that differ only in frame, she compares the difference in percentage of subjects giving a particular judgment.
 She takes this difference to be an estimate of the probability that a given subject would have given a different response, had they been exposed to a different frame.